NexStandard/NexYamlSerializer/NexVYaml/readme.md

 The serializer handles generic types, allowing you to serialize and deserialize objects with generic parameters, when their type is accurately given.

 4. **Members**
-The Serializer currently handles public/internal(when tagged with DataMember Attribute) fields and properties ( with get and set )
+The Serializer currently handles public/internal(when tagged with DataMember Attribute) fields and properties ( with get and set/init )

+5. **DataMemberIgnore** The exclusion of members which got tagged with `[Stride.Core.DataMemberIgnore]`.

 ### Unsupported Features